Table of Contents

 An employee cannot participate in a plan if they own 5% or more of company shares.

-Companies may require that an employee work at the company for a specific duration, such as one year before participating in the plan.
+Companies may require that an employee work for a specific duration, such as one year before participating in the plan.

 The ESPP may exclude contractors, part-time employees, and those highly compensated for participation.